Close

 To clean your Lexie Lumen hearing aids, thread the thin wire (included with your purchase) through the silicone tube.
 Then use the small brush that’s included to clean any wax off the dome.
 Use a soft cloth to wipe the body of your hearing aids, and they’ll be ready to wear again.

-The B1 and B2 hearing aids simply need to be wiped off daily with a dry cloth.
+The B1 and B2 Plus hearing aids simply need to be wiped off daily with a dry cloth.
 Use the included brush to clean the domes, and then place them in the charging case each night.
-The rechargeable B2 model also has wax guards beneath the domes to protect the inner parts of the device from ear wax.
+The rechargeable B2 Plus model also has wax guards beneath the domes to protect the inner parts of the device from ear wax.
 The manual states that these need to be changed every three months, and you’ll receive a small tool to help with this task in the box with your hearing aids.

 How to store